BoyChan/BAG_IOE/README.md

 The method is writen by C++/Qt and osgEarth in Microsoft Visual Studio 2015(x64).
 These are the highlights:

 1. The BIM model (.ifc) need to be converted into the supported format(.osgb) in the osgEarth.
-The converted tool can easily be found in [IfcPlusPlus](https://github.com/ifcquery/ifcplusplus)
+The converted tool can easily be found in [IfcPlusPlus](https://github.com/ifcquery/ifcplusplus).
-2. Experimental data (orginal IFC file and custom format) can be found in "/data".
+2. Experimental data (orginal IFC file and custom format) can be found in "/data" of "BAG_IOE.rar".
 3. The custom format is a directory.
 Beisdes, the directory name includes the bounding sphere and its name.
 For example, "32.2058,1.46398,-3,59.8065,BUILDING.bim" represents that the bounding sphere ( center(32.2058,1.46398,-3) and radius=59.8065) and name "BUILDING".

 ## Quick Start